 - Moisture management and ventilation: Mould loves damp, still air;

 - You should encourage airflow through the house, hot spots like the bathroom and kitchen should at least have windows that open and ideally an extractor fan, clothes dryers should be vented to outside.

 - Cover pots with lids and keep the extractor fan on when boiling water.

 - Avoid drying clothes inside this can release 2-5L of water into the air.

 - After you shower close the bathroom door and open the window.
 Leave gaps between the furniture and walls/curtains to allow airflow and use a bed base.

-- If you find any mould spray it with a solution of 30% water, 70% vinegar (you can pick one for free from OUSA Student Support) leave it for 30 seconds and wipe it away with a cloth.
+- If you find any mould spray it with a solution of 30% water, 70% vinegar, leave it for 30 seconds and wipe it away with a cloth.

 - Ventilate well every day, open the house right up for 15 minutes so the damp air inside can be replaced with the dryer air outside.
 The best time to do this is usually in the morning when the air is dryer.

 - There are lots of different heaters out there and they’re all good for different things.
 Check out Energy Wise for the pros and cons of different types of heating.